* Twitter to ban crypto ads, following Google, Facebook

 Advertising of cryptocurrencies has boomed as demand for investing in them soared, with everything from London's transport network to Japanese television featuring adverts for the virtual coins or ways to trade them.

 "With the increasing number of ICOs coming to market it is an impossible task for anyone, much less platforms like Twitter or Facebook, to keep on top of which ICOs and cryptocurrencies are genuine versus frauds," said Zennon Kapron, director of financial consultancy Kapronasia.

 "Although certainly ICO advertising must have been a significant source of revenue for Twitter, the repercussions of fraudulent activities just weren't worth the risk."

-The price of bitcoin has fallen more than half to around $8,000 from a December peak of almost $20,000, as fears of a regulatory clampdown spooked investors.
+The price of bitcoin is down more than half to around $8,000 from a December peak of almost $20,000 as fears of a regulatory clampdown spooked investors.
 News of the Facebook and Google bans also knocked the price.